"MUSC Nurses Change Lives"

 Telephone: (843) 792-4642

 Dr. Pope joined the Medical University of South Carolina in 2003.
-She is a member of the Research Committee.
-She has taught courses in the graduate and doctoral programs: Research and Evidence-Based Practice, Advanced Qualitative Research Methods, and Statistics for Health Care Research.
-Dr. Pope serves as a Project Coordinator with the CON Hispanic Health Initiative and Core Faculty for the MUSC Center for Health Disparities Research.
+She is a member of the PhD Committee.
+She has taught courses in the graduate and doctoral programs: Research and Evidence-Based Practice, Advanced Qualitative Research Methods, Statistics for Health Care Research, and Advanced Research Study Design and Methods.
+Dr. Pope serves as Core Faculty for the MUSC Center for Health Disparities Research and Core Investigator in the VA Center of Innovation (COIN) Charleston Health Equity and Rural Outreach Innovation Center (HEROIC).
 Dr. Pope is Principal Investigator for the Carolinas Conversations Collection, an NLM/NIH funded Web-based archive of interviews with people over 65 years of age from diverse ethnic and linguistic groups talking about health and illness.
-She also participates as principal investigator and co-investigator in VA Health Service Research & Development (HSR&D) funded studies at the Ralph H. Johnson VA Medical Center.
+She is principal investigator and co-investigator in funded studies at the Ralph H. Johnson VA Medical Center and nationally for the VA Health Service Research & Development (HSR&D) division.